 In addition to latitude and longitude, GPS also provides information about heading, speed, and altitude.
 This additional information is optional when the location information comes from other sources.

 The user sets the privacy of their location data with the location privacy settings in the Settings app.
-Your app can access the user's location or location history only when:
+Your app can access the user's location only when:

 - Under Choose apps that can use your location, your app is set to on